Variational Learning of Disentangled Representations: Encoder-decoder model

-In practice, following standard approaches in VAE-based models, we make two approximations: (i) we use a single-sample Monte Carlo estimate to approximate the expectations in Equation \ref{eq:maxmin}, and (ii) instead of directly sampling from $q_\theta$, we employ the reparameterization trick to enable differentiable sampling.
-Specifically, we sample $\epsilon \sim \mathcal{N}(0,I)$ and obtain a sample from $q_\theta$ by applying a deterministic transformation of $\epsilon$ based on the variational parameters $\theta$.
+In practice, the idealized game in Proposition~\ref{prop:optimal} is implemented with the standard relaxations used in VAE-based models.
+Specifically, we use a single-sample Monte Carlo estimate to approximate the expectations in Equation~\ref{eq:maxmin}.
+Instead of directly sampling from $q_\theta$, we employ the reparameterization trick to enable differentiable sampling: we sample $\epsilon \sim \mathcal{N}(0,I)$ and obtain a sample from $q_\theta$ by applying a deterministic transformation of $\epsilon$ based on the variational parameters $\theta$.